openSUSE/news-o-o/_posts/2009-05-03-people-of-opensuse-jim-henderson.markdown

 ---
 author: News Team
+comments: true
 date: 2009-05-03 21:06:24+00:00
 layout: post
 link: https://news.opensuse.org/2009/05/03/people-of-opensuse-jim-henderson/
+slug: people-of-opensuse-jim-henderson
-title: "People of openSUSE: Jim Henderson"
+title: 'People of openSUSE: Jim Henderson'
+wordpress_id: 1599
 categories:
 - People of openSUSE
 ---

 I noticed Jim by his thoughtful replies on openSUSE [mail lists](http://lists.opensuse.org) and [forums](http://forums.opensuse.org).
 He has ability to listen,  understand and answer in the way that correspondent can not only find correct, but also understand, which is seldom found talent.